ahmad-zia/SPEnhance/src/SPEnhance.SharePoint.AboutMe/SPEnhance.SharePoint.AboutMe/Readme.txt

 1. The main section to view and print the resume.
 2. The admin section to manage the resume data.

-The add-in stores all the data with in the app site in SharePoint list containers.
+The add-in stores all the data with in the add-in's site in SharePoint list containers.

 The add-in is capable to manage these on the resume
 1. Overview